Security

 Monitoring and reporting

-Access to customer data is logged along with SSH session commands in production.
+Administrative access and production activities are logged and monitored to support auditing, security investigations and operational oversight.
 This provides a trail that can be easily followed in any security audits.

 Two-factor authentication (2FA)